Gabrielferreirasl/Backend-Blogs/README.md

 ## Description

-In this project I developed an API for a CRUD blog posts (with Sequelize), endpoints (following REST principles) that are connected to the database, the architecture pattern used was MSC.
+In this project I developed an API with Express for a CRUD blog posts (with Sequelize), endpoints (following REST principles) that are connected to the database, the architecture pattern used was MSC.